-- 1. Admissions Application Complete and submit the official admissions application. - 2.
-High School Diploma or GED
+Admissions Application Complete and submit the official admissions application.

 Along with the application, present a copy of the applicant's high school diploma/transcript, or have the applicant's high school send a copy of their diploma or official transcript directly to Eastern International College.